thunder9/objectbox.js/README.md

 table // instance of Dropbox.Datastore.Table
-record// instance of Dropbox.Datastore.Record ary   // array of instances of Dropbox.Datastore.Record obj   // object retrieved form the datastore
+record// instance of Dropbox.Datastore.Record ary   // array of instances of Dropbox.Datastore.Record obj   // object that is retrieved from the datastore, or passed to the datastore val   // value that retrieved form the datastore

 o = objectbox